 After a long, weird winter, I’d say cabin fever is at a max.
 We will all start to venture outdoors, if you haven’t already.
-It’s time to get the garden ready, to clean up the yard, to get the outdoor furniture in order, or even just go for a hike and start to play outside.
+It’s time to get the garden ready, clean up the yard, get the outdoor furniture in order, or even just go for a hike and start to play outside.

 There are so many articles out there about poison ivy that I get a rash just trying to sort through it all.
 We want to focus on practical, actionable tips that actually work.
 We also want to address a big myth surrounding poison ivy.
 Finally, we’ll discuss poison ivy rash care including an herbal ‘mash’ you can make and use like Bear Grylls probably would.

 The first step to besting poison ivy is to be able to identify it and avoiding it completely.

 Poison Ivy (avoid at all cost):

 Another, more common poison ivy (still, avoid at all cost):

 From my Scouting days, we would say, “Leaves of 3, let it be.”

 Poison Ivy has that distinct pattern of three leaves.
 The bottom two are super close; they almost look like they have no stem, while the middle leaf has a VERY long stem in comparison.